PittSMLlab/perceptualThreshold/README.md

 First, add the /src/ folder to Matlab's path.
 Basic analysis can be performed through the accuracyPlots.m function, called with the tables stored in csv files.
 Example: t=readtable('../data/AA01/Block1.csv'); accuracyPlots(t);
+To generate plots for all subjects, run genAccPlots.m